-- During the soap making process and particularly with the triple milled the scent gets mixed thoroughly into the product resulting in a uniform aroma.
+- During the soap making process and particularly with the triple milling the scent gets mixed thoroughly into the product resulting in a uniform aroma.

 - Some hard soap users like a boar brush (or stiffer shaving brush) to bring out the lather from the harder soap.
 You also might want to “bloom” the soap (set warm water on the top of the puck for a few moments before you apply the shaving brush).

 - Ingredients typically found only in soap (athough there are exceptions):

 - Tallow: This is a cattle-derived fatty acid obtained by steam melting the initially solid fats.
 The less dense, less soluble tallow sits atop the more dense fats and is collected.
 Tallow is typically mixed with coconut acid/oil, then saponified.
 Once water is added to the soap via the lather process, tallow will give the resulting lather incredible slickness.
 Because of the resulting soap after this ingredient has been saponified, tallow is used almost exclusively in soaps, though there are a very small handful of exceptions.

 - Jojoba: Jojoba oil is obtained from the seed of the jojoba (S. chinensis) plant and is virtually unsaponifiable.
 This means that it will not contribute to the soap-making process and will remain virtually in its true form.
 Jojoba oil is very similar in function and chemical structure to sebum, which is the oil naturally found in and is produced by the sebaceous glands of the skin.
 Those who have very dry skin will find this ingredient especially helpful in the “post shave feel” department.
 Along with glycerin, this will keep the skin very supple and moisturized.